Best Electric City Bikes

 - Motor – 250W Brose TF Sprinter, 90Nm torque

 - Battery – 36V 14Ah, Phylion BN21, Samsung cells, Smart BMS

 ST (Step-thru) – 5’1 – 6’3″

-Co-op Cycles electric bikes have been around for only a year, but they have gathered a positive feedback among those want the best bang for their bike.
-The brand didn’t start out making cheap e-bikes, instead they went for mid-range e-bikes straight away.
+Co-op Cycles electric bikes have been around for only a year, but they have gathered positive feedback from those who want the best bang for their bike.
+The brand didn’t start out making cheap e-bikes, instead, they went for mid-range e-bikes straight away.

 The eCTY 2.1 is a cheaper version than the eCTY 2.2, an eBike with no shortcoming at this popular price range.
 Its got everything you’d want to aim for at this price range, and the feedback obviously speaks for itself.
 It is using the latest trends in both components and electrical parts.